Connor-Killman/ArmA-2/Single Missions/Civilian%20Survival.fallujah/README.txt

 Optional mods:
   Deadfast's Stance Indicator by Deadfast.
 Can be found at https://www.armaholic.com/page.php?id=17476

+To use: Download and put these file into the missions file in your ArmA II profile.
+You can now select it from the editor.

 All files in this folder are made by me except for the "userconfig" folder which is made by Deadfast and provides support for his mod.
 The ambient battlefield sounds w ere complied from ArmA II sound files and stock sounds from ambient-mixer.com, and spliced together by me.